JarvusInnovations/tap-paycor/README.md

     }

     ```

-    For help with IDs Within Paycor
-    * ClientId = LegalEntityId
-    * TenentId = CompanyId
-    * EmployeeId is not visible in Paycor's UI, you must retrieve it from the Public API

     CONFIG is a required argument that points to a JSON file containing any
     configuration parameters the Tap needs.
 This tap supports [discovery mode](DISCOVERY_MODE.md), which is used to obtain the catalog.